Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 Substituting Ingredients in Your Lotion Bars

-See The Shelf Life of Oils for a listing of common oil longevity.
+See The Shelf Life of Oils for a listing of oil longevity.
 Note that many cooking oils labeled as “olive oil” are vegetable oil blends with olive oil.
 For best results, use real olive oil.

 Packaging Your Lotion Bars